egovernments/DIVOC/certificate-fhir-convertor/README.md

 # Certificate FHIR Converter

-This module is used to convert certificates issued by DIVOC to FHIR compliant json
+This module is used to convert certificates issued by DIVOC to signed FHIR compliant json

 ## Quickstart